manzonlucas/react-mui-challenge/README.md

 # react-mui-challenge
-Challenge posted by a company for a front end developer position.
+Challenge requested by a company for a front end developer position.
-Single page app based on the figma model in the repo.
+Web page based on the figma prototype in the repo.
 React.js and Material-UI was required, plus I choose to use TailwindCSS for styles.

 Expected features: